ide/react-native-button/README.md

 # Usage

-Install the button from npm with `npm install react-native-button` or add it to the list of dependencies in your React project's `package.json` file.
+Install the button from npm with `npm install react-native-button --save`.
 Then, require it from your app's JavaScript files with `require('react-native-button')`.

 ```js
 var Button = require('react-native-button');